sof202/HyLoRD/README.md

 HyLoRD (Hybrid Long Read Deconvolution) is a cell type deconvolution tool.
-It utilitises a hybrid (rather than reference-based/free) approach to deconvoluting ONT long read sequencing data.
+It utilitises a hybrid (rather than reference-based/free) approach to deconvolving ONT long read sequencing data.

 ### Introduction